MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-configure-templates.md

 #Customer intent: As a dev, devops, or it admin, I want to
 ---

-# Configure multi-tenant organization templates using the Microsoft Graph API (Preview)
+# Configure multitenant organization templates using the Microsoft Graph API (Preview)

 > [!IMPORTANT]
-> Multi-tenant organization is currently in PREVIEW.
+> Multitenant organization is currently in PREVIEW.
 > See the [Product Terms](https://aka.ms/EntraPreviewsTermsOfUse) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-This article describes how to configure a policy template for your multi-tenant organization.
+This article describes how to configure a policy template for your multitenant organization.

 ## Prerequisites

 - For license information, see [License requirements](./multi-tenant-organization-overview.md#license-requirements).
-- [Security Administrator](~/identity/role-based-access-control/permissions-reference.md#security-administrator) role to configure cross-tenant access settings and templates for the multi-tenant organization.
+- [Security Administrator](~/identity/role-based-access-control/permissions-reference.md#security-administrator) role to configure cross-tenant access settings and templates for the multitenant organization.
 - [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) role to consent to required permissions.

 ## Cross-tenant access policy partner template

 The [cross-tenant access partner configuration](~/external-id/cross-tenant-access-settings-b2b-collaboration.md) handles trust settings and automatic user consent settings between partner tenants.
 For example, you can use these settings to trust multi-factor authentication claims for inbound users from the target partner tenant.
-With the template in an unconfigured state, partner configurations for partner tenants in the multi-tenant organization won't be amended, with all trust settings passed through from default settings.
+With the template in an unconfigured state, partner configurations for partner tenants in the multitenant organization won't be amended, with all trust settings passed through from default settings.
 However, if you configure the template, then partner configurations will be amended corresponding to the policy template.

 ### Configure inbound and outbound automatic redemption

 To specify which trust settings and automatic user consent settings to apply to your policy template, use the [Update multiTenantOrganizationPartnerConfigurationTemplate](/graph/api/multitenantorganizationpartnerconfigurationtemplate-update) API.
-If you create or join a multi-tenant organization using the Microsoft 365 admin center, this configuration is handled automatically.
+If you create or join a multitenant organization using the Microsoft 365 admin center, this configuration is handled automatically.

 **Request**